douglasgreen/outlines/society/philosophy/books.en.md

 ### Boethius - "The Consolation of Philosophy"

 ### Carl Sagan - "The Demon-Haunted World: Science as a Candle in the Dark"

-### Christopher Hitchens - "God Is Not Great: How Religion Poisons Everything"

-### Christopher Hitchens - "The Portable Atheist: Essential Readings for the Nonbeliever"

-### C.S.
-Lewis - "Mere Christianity"

-### C.S.
-Lewis - "The Screwtape Letters"

-### Dalai Lama XIV - "The Art of Happiness"

-### David Hume - "An Enquiry Concerning Human Understanding" (1748)